caro401/notes/notes/UV might be a useful python tool.md

 Astral is VC-backed, which is a big question, but the code is currently open source and permissively licensed, and seems to be doing well in the community, so would probably be forked/supported etc in the event it went away.

 Question about making dev tools for a language in rust (javascript is having the same question).
 Not as accessible for python users to contribute, but being able to install a single binary is nice

+`uv self update` regularly to keep up with changes!

 ## Sources/further reading